Testing topological conjugacy of time series: Conjugacy experiments

 where $\alpha=\sqrt{2}/10$, $\beta=\sqrt{3}/10$, and $\cS_i=\cT_i^{(1)}$, $i=1,2,3$, is a time series obtained from the projection of the elements of $\cT_i$ onto the first coordinate.
 When comparing $\cT_i$ with $\cT_j$ for $i,j\in\{1,2,3\}$ we use $h\equiv\id$.
 When we compare $\cT_i$ versus $\cS_j$ we use $h(x, y)=x$, and for $\cS_i$ versus $\cT_j$ we get $h(x)=(x, 0)$.

-\paragraph{Results} The asymmetry of results in the first column ($\cT_1$ vs. $\cS_1$) in Table~\ref{tab:experiment_torus} shows that all methods detects a semi-conjugacy between $\cT_1$ and $\cS_1$, i.e. that $f_{[\alpha]}$ is semi-conjugate to $f_{[\alpha,\beta]}$ via $h_1$.
-An embedding of a torus into a 1-sphere preserves neighborhood of a point.
-The inverse map is clearly does not exist.
+\paragraph{Results} The asymmetry of results in the first column ($\cT_1$ vs. $\cS_1$) in Table~\ref{tab:experiment_torus} shows that all methods detect a semiconjugacy between $\cT_1$ and $\cS_1$, i.e. that $f_{[\alpha]}$ is semiconjugate to $f_{[\alpha,\beta]}$ via $h_1$.
+An embedding of a torus into a 1-sphere preserves a neighborhood of a point.
+The inverse map clearly does not exist.

-Rest of the results confirms conclusions from the previous experiment.
+The rest of the results confirm conclusions from the previous experiment.
 The second and the third column ($\cT_1$ vs. $\cT_2$ and $\cT_1$ vs. $\cS_2$) show that $\fnn$ and $\KNN$ are sensitive to a perturbation of the system parameters.
-The fourth and the fifth column ($\cT_1$ vs. $\cT_3$ and $\cT_1$ vs. $\cS_3$) present another example where those two methods produce a false positive answer suggesting a semi-conjugacy.
+The fourth and the fifth column ($\cT_1$ vs. $\cT_3$ and $\cT_1$ vs. $\cS_3$) present another example where those two methods produce a false positive answer suggesting a semiconjugacy.
 This time the problematic case is not due to a doubling of the rotation parameter, but because of coinciding rotation angles.
-Again, the behavior of $\conjtest$ method exhibits a response that is relative to the level of perturbation.
+Again, the behavior of the $\conjtest$ method exhibits a response that is relative to the level of perturbation.